kotlin-orm/ktorm/hexo-docs/source/en/query.md

 ## Query Objects

 In the example above, we get a `Query` from `select` function and iterates it with a for-each loop.
-Is there any other operations supported by `Query` besides iteration?
+Are there any other operations supported by `Query` besides iteration?
 Let's learn the `Query` class's definition first:

 ```kotlin
 data class Query(val expression: QueryExpression) : Iterable<QueryRowSet> {